umrlastig/pegazus-ontology/ontology/documentation/land_registry_documents_use/land_registry_documents_use_glossary.md

   <tr>
     <td><b>B</b></td>
     <td>Built / Built</td>
-    <td>Primarily used in the "Added to" column of the mutation register of land properties in 1882, the date of extraction of built properties into a new specifically dedicated register.
+    <td>Primarily used in the "Passed to" column of the mutation register of land properties in 1882, the date of extraction of built properties into a new specifically dedicated register.
 The <i>B</i> is generally followed by the case number of the built properties register.</td>
   </tr>
   <tr>
     <td><b>B.R.</b></td>